tmscott88/GitLite/README.md

 ### Interactive Setup

-Upon launching GitWriting for the first time (or if you move the executable and forget to bring the config file over), you will see a few prompts to configure settings for the first time.
+Upon launching GitWriting for the first time, you will see a few prompts to configure settings for the first time.
 To delete the config file, Choose `Settings -> Factory Reset`, and the app will return to default state.

 ### Start Menu